✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Stripe transaction views for WooCommerce orders

 Stop pivoting between WooCommerce orders and the Stripe dashboard.
-SleekView shows the gateway data that lives on every order.
+SleekView promotes the gateway meta on every order to typed, filterable columns finance can actually query.

 ♾️ Lifetime License available